KaineRecycler/Offline-Browser-For-Windows-PC/README.md

 Let's assume that you want to create a redistributable offline copy of a website.

- 1. Download the website using Wget or HTTrack.
+ 1. Download the website using a downloader app or browser download manager app.
  2. Open the output directory of the dump.
 Make sure that `index.html` is there.
 If it's not - create it.
  3. Open the Offline Website Viewer click "Open Folder" and select folder of the dump.
  4. Create search index by clicking the command in Main Menu. (this may take a while).